 Clinical Experience & Credentials

 Michelle Thelen, L.Ac.
 MSTOM (Master of Science in Oriental Medicine) received her training at Pacific College of Oriental Medicine in San Diego, which included over 3,500 hours of comprehensive Chinese medicine and allopathic medicine.
-This training included both Western and East Asian anatomy and physiology, differentiation of diseases in both Biomedicine and East Asian Medicine paradigms, and case management in a holistic and complimentary medicine model.
-The program included an intensive herbal medicine component as well.
+This training included both Western clinical sciences including anatomy, physiology and pathophysiology, and Oriental medicine organ syndromes (Zang Fu) along with an extensive clinical training in acupuncture and herbal medicine.

 She has experience treating difficult health issues such as IBS, peripheral neuropathy, migraine, Lyme Disease, and endocrine dysfunction.

 In addition to private practice, Michelle also works with patients suffering from orofacial pain or jaw dysfunction at the UNC Dental Faculty Practice; location is at UNC Chapel Hill on Manning Drive.

 Thyroid and Endocrine Disorders… using a combination of acupuncture, nutritional advice, and herbal medicines.
 Lab testing is performed when indicated by ZRT Labs.

 Cosmetic/Facial Rejuvenation… certified Mei Zen practitioner providing fine, small and gentle facial needling to reduce fine lines, rejuvenate the skin, and beautify the complexion.
 More than just skin deep, many facial points cross over to help improve sleep, reduce pain and restore function.

 Orofacial pain specialist… expertise with trigeminal neuralgia, TMJ, and other problems affecting the face, head, and neck.
 Release cervical spine with gentle rocking massage and orthopedic massage to reinforce treatments.
 Lectured for UNC residents and dental students.